Absence of local conserved quantity in the Heisenberg model with next-nearest-neighbor interaction: Discussion

 \section{Discussion}

-We have rigorously shown that the Heisenberg chain and the XYZ chain with next-nearest-neighbor interaction have no local conserved quantity.
-The Hamiltonian we treat includes important models as a special case, the Majundhar-Ghosh model and the Shastry-Sutherland model, which are prominent examples of frustration-free systems.
-Our computation on the signs of commutators and coefficients is systematic, and the reason why the obtained sequences, Eqs.~\eqref{sequence-XYZh} and \eqref{sequence-NNN}, work becomes clear.
+We have rigorously shown that the anisotropic Heisenberg chain (XYZ chain) with next-nearest-neighbor interaction has no local conserved quantity.
+The Hamiltonian we treat includes important models as a special case, the Majumdar-Ghosh model, the Shastry-Sutherland model, and other zigzag spin chains, which are prominent examples of frustration-free systems.
+Our computation on the signs of commutators and coefficients is systematic, and with this detailed analysis, we clarify the reason why the proposed sequences in Eqs.~\eqref{sequence-XYZh} and \eqref{sequence-NNN} work to exclude the possibility of a nontrivial local conserved quantity.

 These key sequences of commutators follow the structure that additional terms (Z magnetic field in the XYZ+h-model and $ZZ$ interaction term in the NNN-XYZ model) settle at the right end at first, and they move to the left end at last.
-As far as we seek, this structure is necessary to obtain a nontrivial relation for $c$.
-Otherwise, a sequence has the additional term at the right end at both first and last of the sequence, where the coefficient of $c$ vanishes and we obtain a trivial relation $0=0$.
-We expect that the distinction of integrability and non-integrability reduces to whether a {\it good} sequence exists or not, which will shed new light on the integrability.
+As far as we seek, this structure is necessary to obtain a nontrivial relation for the coefficient $c$ in the expansion \eqref{Qform} ($\cX$ and $\cN$).
+Otherwise, a sequence has the additional term at the right end at both the first and last of the sequence, where the coefficient of $c$ vanishes and we obtain a trivial relation $0=0$.
+With noticing that the presented proof technique is also useful to determining local conserved quantities in some integrable systems~\cite{NF20, YF23, Fuk23, Fuk24}, we expect that the distinction of integrability and non-integrability reduces to whether a {\it good} sequence exists or not, which will shed new light on the integrability.

 As presented, our proof method is valid for systems not only with nearest-neighbor interaction but also with next-nearest-neighbor interaction, which suggests that our method applies to systems with longer interactions.
 In particular, if the longest interaction is the Heisenberg type, then following a similar argument to \sref{XYZh-step1} and \sref{NNN-step1}, a possible form of $k$-support operators with nonzero coefficient is limited to extended-doubling-product-type operators by replacing $\tx=XIX$, $\ty=YIY$, and $\tz=ZIZ$ by $XII\cdots IX$, $YII\cdots IY$, and $ZII\cdots IZ$, respectively.
 Although further analyses depend on the model in consideration, we strongly expect that many complex models can be proven to be indeed non-integrable by this method.